donbourne/Openshift-Jaeger/README.md

-# OpenShift-Jaeger
-A guide on how to deploy jaeger tracing on Red Hat OpenShift
+# How to do distributed tracing on Red Hat OpenShift with Jaeger

 ## Introduction